CapnSammeh/PeterHerring/content/posts/Journey to Optimum Health. Part 5 - Eating for health.md

 In summary, what we eat is a choice.
-In today's society you won’t find yourself near a fast food resteraunt while at risk of starving to death!Make the right choices.
+In today's society you won’t find yourself near a fast food restaurant while at risk of starving to death!Make the right choices.
 Skip a meal rather than eat sh*t.
 Read the labels of stuff you buy and don’t be afraid to ask your vendors what process their foods go through before reaching you!